Syriac alphabet: Vowels

 It is thought that the Eastern method for representing vowels influenced the development of the niqqud markings used for writing Hebrew.

 In addition to the above vowel marks, transliteration of Syriac sometimes includes ə, e̊ or superscript ^{e} (or often nothing at all) to represent an original Aramaic schwa that became lost later on at some point in the development of Syriac.
 Some transliteration schemes find its inclusion necessary for showing spirantization or for historical reasons.
 Whether because its distribution is mostly predictable (usually inside a syllable-initial two-consonant cluster) or because its pronunciation was lost, both the East and the West variants of the alphabet traditionally have no sign to represent the schwa.

 West Syriac Serṭā

 A 16th century Sertā manuscript of the New Testament Epistle of James.

 An example of Garshuni: a 16th-century Arabic-language manuscript written in the Syriac Serṭā script.

-The West Syriac dialect is usually written in the Serṭā or Serṭo ('line') form of the alphabet, also known as the Pšīṭā ('simple'), 'Maronite' or the 'Jacobite' script (although the term Jacobite is considered derogatory).
+The West Syriac dialect is usually written in the Serṭā or Serṭo ('line') form of the alphabet, also known as the Pšīṭā ('simple'), 'Maronite'.
 Most of the letters are clearly derived from ʾEsṭrangēlā, but are simplified, flowing lines.
 A cursive chancery hand is evidenced in the earliest Syriac manuscripts, but important works were written in ʾEsṭrangēlā.
 From the 8th century, the simpler Serṭā style came into fashion, perhaps because of its more economical use of parchment.